-- O1.
-Records Maintenance and Retention Requirement.
+01. Records Maintenance and Retention Requirement.
 Unless an alternative standard is stated for a specified record type, form, or format, records required to evidence compliance with statutes or rules enforced by the Board must be maintained and retained in a readily retrievable form and location for at least three (3) years from the date of the transaction.
-(3-28-23) - 02.
+(3-28-23) 02.
 Prescription Retention.
-A prescription drug order must be retained in a readily retrievable manner by each drug outlet and maintained in accordance with federal law: (3-28-23) - 03.
+A prescription drug order must be retained in a readily retrievable manner by each drug outlet and maintained in accordance with federal law: (3-28-23) 03.
 Inventory Records.
 Each drug outlet must maintain a current, complete and accurate record of each controlled substance manufactured, imported, received, ordered, sold, delivered, exported, dispensed or otherwise disposed of by the registrant.
 Drug outlets must maintain inventories and records in accordance with federal law.
 An annual inventory must be conducted at each registered location no later than seven (7) days after the date of the most recent inventory in a form and manner that satisfies the inventory requirements of federal law.
 Drugs stored outside a drug outlet in accordance with these rules must be regularly inventoried and inspected to ensure that they are properly stored, secured, and accounted for.
-Additional inventories are necessary when required by federal law. - Rebuttal Presumption of Violation.
+Additional inventories are necessary when required by federal law.
+(3-28-23) 04.
+Rebuttal Presumption of Violation.
 Evidence of an amount of a controlled substance that differs from the amount reflected on a record or inventory required by state or federal law creates a rebuttable presumption that the registrant has failed to keep records or maintain inventories in conformance with the recordkeeping and inventory requirements of state and federal law.
-(3-28-23) - 05.
+(3-28-23) 05.
 Drug Distributor Records.
-Wholesalers and other entities engaged in wholesale drug distribution must maintain inventories and records or transactions pertaining to the receipt and distribution or other disposition of drugs in accordance with federal law that include at least: (3-28-23) - a.
+Wholesalers and other entities engaged in wholesale drug distribution must maintain inventories and records or transactions pertaining to the receipt and distribution or other disposition of drugs in accordance with federal law that include at least: (3-28-23) a.
 The source of the drugs, including the name and principal address of the seller or transferor, and the address of the location from which the drugs were shipped; (3-28-23) - b.
 The identity and quantity of the drugs received and distributed or disposed of; (3-28-23) - c.
-The dates of receipt and distribution or other disposition of the drugs; and (3-28-23)
+The dates of receipt and distribution or other disposition of the drugs; and (3-28-23) d.

-- d.
 Controlled substance distribution invoices, in the form and including the requirements of federal law.
-(3-28-23) - 06.
+(3-28-23) 06.
 Central Records Storage.
-Records may be retained at a central location in compliance with federal law.
-(3-28-23) - 07.
+Records may be retained at a central location in compliance with (3-28-23) 07.
 Electronic Records Storage.
 Records may be electronically stored and maintained if they remain legible and are in a readily retrievable format, and if federal law does not require them to be kept in a hard copy format.
-(3-28-23)
+(3-28-23) 501.
+REPORTING REQUIREMENTS.
+01. Theft or Loss of Controlled Substances.
+A registrant must report to the Board on the same day reported to the DEA a theft or loss of a controlled substance that includes the information required by federal law.
+(3-28-23) 02.
+Individual and Outlet Information Changes.
+Changes in employment or changes to information provided on or with the initial or renewal application must be reported to the Board within ten (10) days of the change.
+(3-28-23) 03.
+Drug Distributor Monthly Reports.
+An authorized distributor must report specified data on drugs distributed at least monthly to the Board in a form and manner prescribed by the Board.
+(3-28-23) 502. -- 599.
+(RESERVED) SUBCHAPTER G - PRESCRIPTION DRUG MONITORING PROGRAM REQUIREMENTS (Rules 600 through 699) 600.
+CONTROLLED SUBSTANCES: PDMP.